Padmavathi-SJ/Study-Materials/Problems/SubArray.md

 """
 ```

-### Longest Subarray with All 1s After At Most K Flips
+###  Find All Subarrays with Zero Sum
-* Problem: Find the longest subarray of 1s that can be obtained by flipping at most K 0s to 1s.
+* Problem: Count the number of subarrays whose sum is equal to 0.
 * Example:
-* Input: arr = [1, 1, 0, 0, 1, 1, 0, 1], K = 2
+* Input: [4, -1, -3, 1, 2, -2, -1]
-* Output: 6
+* Output: 5

 ```
 #include<stdio.h>